Jeman-Kumar-97-06/E-Commerce_App_Refurbished_Phones/README.md

 npm run dev
 ```
 ## Required .env Variables:
-MONGOURL : Your own mongodb atlas url
+1. MONGOURL : Your own mongodb atlas url.
-PORT : A port through which backend code can communicate
+2. PORT : A port through which backend code can communicate.
-PINE_CONE_API_KEY : Pine API key
+3. PINE_CONE_API_KEY : Pine API key .
-PINE_CONE_INDEX_NAME : PineCone Index name
+4. PINE_CONE_INDEX_NAME : PineCone Index name.
-SEC : A secret string that is used to create json web token
+5. SEC : A secret string that is used to create json web token.
-GOOGLECLIENTID : You need this to create Google OAuth
+6. GOOGLECLIENTID : You need this to create Google OAuth.